kubernetes-sigs/krew/site/content/docs/user-guide/custom-indexes/overview.md

 weight: 100
 ---

-Custom indexes allow plugins to be hosted outside of the central index.
+Custom indexes allow plugins to be hosted outside of `krew-index`.
 Users can then add the custom index to start installing plugins from it.

 ## Adding a custom index